High-Fiber Avocado Toast for First Trimester Morning Sickness

 How to Store This Fiber Rich Avocado Toast for Pregnancy

-• Fridge: You can't store the assembled toast because it will soften.
+• Fridge: You can't refrigerate the assembled toast because the bread will absorb too much moisture.
 The only thing you can refrigerate for 1-2 days is the mashed avocado, but it will brown.

-Yes — avocado is considered one of the best foods for pregnancy.
-It’s loaded with folate, healthy fats, and potassium, all of which support your baby’s development and help ease common pregnancy symptoms like leg cramps and nausea.
+Yes.
+Avocado is considered one of the best foods for pregnancy.
+It’s loaded with folate, healthy fats, and potassium.

 Yes, but only if it’s made with pasteurized milk.
 Pasteurized feta is safe and provides calcium and protein.
 Always check labels when buying feta.